 Papers in a Topical Collection are not assigned to a special issue of the journal but published in the first available issue of Synthese.
 The papers are then collected and prominently displayed together on Synthese’s website.
 Papers in a Topical Collection undergo the same review process as any other submission to Synthese.
 Submissions can be made at www.editorialmanager.com/synt.
 To be considered for inclusion in the Topical Collection, please select 'T.C.
 Indeterminacy and Underdetermination' from the drop-down list when asked to 'Select Article Type'.

 For further information, please contact the lead guest editor: [email protected]

-The deadline for submissions is 28th February 2021
+The extended deadline for submissions is 31st March 2021